icareerclimber/source-code/content/howitworks/data-pipeline.md

 #### Education Title

-We created a rules-based logic to separate degree type from subject and processed all education information.
+We created a rules-based logic to separate degree type from degree subject and processed all education information.

 Transformation: ```B.S. in Business Administration and Management``` &rarr; ```[['business administration and management'],['bachelors']]```